midassystems/.github/profile/README.md

 # Welcome to the Midas Trading System 👋

-**Algorithmic Trading Technology Made Simple**

 The Midas Trading System is a comprehensive ecosystem for financial market analysis, strategy development, backtesting, and live trading.
-It is designed to provide a seamless transition from backtesting to live trading with minimal adjustments, enabling users to focus on crafting high-performing strategies.
+It is designed to provide a seamless transition from backtesting to live trading with minimal adjustments.
+Midas is highly extensible, offering support for custom data sources, brokers, and strategies, while ensuring smooth integration between components for an exceptional user experience.

 ## What's Inside